What Are Mean Median Mode Range? Definition, Examples & Practice Question For Primary School

-- How does it relate to other areas of mathematics?
+- How does mean median mode relate to other areas of maths?

-- How does it link to real life?
+- How does mean median mode link to real life?

-The median value is the middle value after all the data points have been arranged in value order as a list of numbers.
+The median is the middle value (or midpoint) after all the data points have been arranged in value order as a list of numbers.

 The mode is the value that appears the most number of times in a data set.

-The range value refers to the difference between the highest and lowest value.
+The range is the difference between the largest value and the smallest value.

-It is useful for pupils to be aware of mean, median, mode and range despite it not being an explicit requirement, as introduction at this stage proves useful for later years.
-When dealing with data which contains outliers, finding the mean may not always be the best option.
+It is useful for pupils to be aware of mean, median, mode and range despite it not being an explicit requirement, as an introduction at this stage proves useful for later years.
+When dealing with data that contains outliers, finding the mean may not always be the best option.

-This time-saving worksheet is for Year 6 statistics and includes 4 arithmetic questions, 9 consolidations questions, and 1 challenge question.
+This time-saving worksheet is for Year 6 pupils and includes 4 arithmetic questions, 9 consolidation questions, and 1 challenge question.

 To find an average, you must first have a data set.
-Here is the data set from a game a group of pupils were playing in the classroom.
+The following data set is from a game a group of pupils were playing in the classroom.

-To find our 4 different averages, we need to manipulate this data using the information about how to find each particular average above.
+To calculate the mean, median, mode and range, we need to manipulate this data using the information about how to find each particular average above.

-Because of the amount of calculating involved in finding the mean, it is referred to as the ‘meanest’ of the averages due to the amount of work pupils are required to do.
-This is one way in which you can remind pupils how to find the mean of a number of data points.
+Due to the amount of calculating involved in finding the mean, it is referred to as the ‘meanest’ of the averages.
+This is one way you can remind pupils how to find the mean of a number of data points!

 4, 7, 7, 12, 15

 The range is the difference between the highest and lowest values.
-With our data set that would be 11 as the highest value is 15 (Yahyah) and the lowest value is 4 (Christine).
-To find the difference you need to subtract the highest value from the lowest value.
+With our data set that would be 11, as the highest number is 15 (Yahyah) and the lowest number is 4 (Christine).
+To find the difference, you need to subtract the highest value from the lowest value.

 The non-statutory guidelines state that pupils should know when it is appropriate to find the mean of a data set.

-How does it relate to other areas of mathematics?
+How does mean median mode relate to other areas of maths?

 While there is no requirement for it to be linked to other areas of mathematics, some teachers may choose to give tasks that find the averages of particular data sets.
 This could include, for example, finding the mean of certain measurable characteristics of the class.
 For example, hand span, height or shoe size.
 This data could be obtained during a statistics lesson or a lesson on measurement.

-People may also use the mode or modal value to estimate how long it takes them to do tasks they do frequently.
+People may also use the mode or modal value to estimate how long it takes them to do tasks they complete frequently.

-For example, if you timed yourself hoovering where you lived and you had these times in minutes, 10, 10, 8, 13 10.
-You could say that it takes you around 10 minutes to hoover where you live as 10 is the value with the highest frequency in the data set.
+For example, if you timed yourself vacuuming where you lived and collected these times in minutes (10, 10, 8, 13, 10), you could say that it takes you around 10 minutes to hoover where you live as 10 is the value with the highest frequency in the data set.

 Use the data above to find the mean, median, mode and range of the data.

-Next we divide by the number of data sets.
+Next, we divide by the number of data sets.
 As this data is for 6 people, the number of data sets is 6.
-This means I need to divide 54 by 6 or know that 6 x ? = 54.
+This means we need to divide 54 by 6 or know that 6 x ? = 54.
 This is 9.
 The mean is 9.

-To find the median I need to re-write the data in order from least to greatest.
+To find the median, we need to re-write the data in order from least to greatest.

 5, 7, 7, 8, 12, 15

-I then need to find the middle value.
-As my data set has an even number I need to find the two middle numbers, add them and divide by 2.
+We then need to find the middle value.
+As the data set has an even number we need to find the two middle numbers, add them and divide by 2.

-My middle numbers are 7 and 8 as there are two numbers either side of them.
-Adding them up together gives me 15.
+The middle numbers (or median numbers) are 7 and 8 as there are two numbers on either side of them.
+Adding them up together gives us 15.
 15 divided by 2 = 7.5.

-To find the mode, I am looking for the data that appears most often.
-7 is the only number that appears more than once so my mode is 7.
+To find the mode, we are looking for the data that appears most often.
+7 is the only whole number that appears more than once, so the mode is 7.